illyanyc/technitrade/README.md

 <img src="img/keras.png" width=200>

 Keras is an open-source software library that provides a Python interface for artificial neural networks.
 Keras acts as an interface for the TensorFlow library.
-Keras allows for easy implementation of Tensorflow methods without the need to build out complex machine learning infrastructure.
+Keras allows for easy implementation of TensorFlow methods without the need to build out complex machine learning infrastructure.

 ## Implementation
 ### Data Acquisition

 Data is acquired from Alpaca Trade API and processed using the [<code>technicals</code>](code/technicals/technicals.py) module.
-The resulting dataframe contains <code>Closing</code> price and all of the technical indicators.
+The resulting DataFrame contains <code>Closing</code> price and all of the technical indicators.

 The market data is obtained by calling the <code>ohlcv()</code> method within the [<code>alpaca</code>](code/marketdata/alpaca.py) module.
 The methods takes a <code>list</code> of tickers, as well as the <code>start_data</code> and <code>end_date</code>, and returns a <code>pd.DataFrame</code>.